When to Complain

 We value your feedback and will endeavour to resolve any expression of dissatisfaction, whether oral or written, at the earliest possible opportunity.
 Our complaints handling procedures are as follows:

-- After no more than 8 weeks after our receipt of your complaint, we will provide you
+After no more than 8 weeks after our receipt of your complaint, we will provide you with;

 (i) A final response which addresses adequately the subject matter of your complaint and, where a complaint is upheld, offers redress; or